Before my entry into the media Industry

 Being the Optimist that I am though, I take a deep breath and remember what I am truly grateful for: I am truly grateful that me, my family and my loved ones are all healthy, fully vaccinated and presently living Covid- free lives.

-And I certainly hope the same for all of my TVFL readers.
+And I certainly hope and pray the same for all of my TVFL readers.

 My Current Situation Part VII